jordanmor/mongodb-tutorial/README.md

-# rest-api-plumbers
+# rest-api-piano-tuners
-Build a REST API using Express and Mongoose with MongoDB that finds plumbers in a certain area from a  predetermined database
+A REST API built using Express and Mongoose with MongoDB with a frontend website that finds piano tuners in a certain area from a predetermined database